 More than 70 million Americans have high cholesterol.
 This condition can lead to serious health complications, including heart attack, stroke, and death.
 Getting a cholesterol test at Irvine Family Care in Irvine, California, is an essential step to understanding your risk.
-With more than five decades of experience, Janet Goodfellow, MD, Sheryl Long, MD, and Ronald Young, MD, can help you keep control of your cholesterol.
+With more than five decades of experience, Janet Goodfellow, MD and Ronald Young, MD, can help you keep control of your cholesterol.
 To learn more, book an appointment over the phone today.

 What is high cholesterol?